dysfunc/developer-candy/README.md

 http://yslow.org/ - Browser extension that analyzes web pages and why they're slow based on Yahoo!'s rules for high performance web sites

+# Diagrams / Drawing (architecture)
+https://www.websequencediagrams.com/ - Great if you need to create flow or architectural diagrams